ElenaKalganova/WWWCode-Python-Challenge-2024/README.md

 - Day 12 -- Write a program to reverse a given string.
 - Day 13 -- Write a program to shuffle the elements of a list randomly.
 - Day 14 -- Write a program to print the first n numbers of a Fibonacci sequence.
+- Day 15 -- Create a program that checks if a year is a leap year.